 To list every one would require the space of a novel, so we’ll only look at an arbitrary few.
 For the same reasons, I’ve decided not to include TV/movie cars.
-(I apologize in advance to fans of Knight Rider, Magnum P.I, Dukes of Hazzard, Bullitt, Back to the Future..you see my point.).
-So without further ado:
+(I apologize in advance to fans of Knight Rider, Magnum P.I., Dukes of Hazzard, Bullitt, Back to the Future.
+Smokey and the Bandit, etc.) So without further ado:

 You know how sometimes a brand becomes so popular, it becomes the product?
 Like how the Hoover is a make of vacuum cleaner, not a synonym of it.
 Well the Jeep is another example.
 How often have you heard someone who doesn’t know much about cars refer to any 4X4 as a Jeep?
 It’s not hard to see why.
 As a cheap, sturdy means of transport with off road capabilities, they have been everywhere, be it the battlefields of WW2 or the suburbs of Philadelphia.